SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * The fourth part is found out from the Apache server clue given in the /robots.txt file; that is, /.htaccess.

 * The fifth part is derived from the fact that the webpage has been created on a Mac computer, so we have to go to /.DS_Store to get the final part of the flag.

+## Who are you?

+* We are given a website which requires us to use a PicoBrowser in order to login.

+* The source code contains a particular code segment which looks out of place; we can try to edit it with the help of tools such as ```Burp Suite``` and ```curl```.

+* We also attempted to scan the website directories using ```ffuf``` but to no avail.

+* Getting back to ```Burp Suite```, we modified the User-Agent header's value to 'PicoBrowser', as the message on the browser said "Only people who use the official PicoBrowser are allowed on this site!".

+* This gives us a different error message "I don't trust users visiting from another site".
+This signals us towards adding the Referer header, with value of current website "mercury.picoctf.net:46199"

+* This gives us an error message saying "Sorry, this site only worked in 2018".
+So, we will add a Date header with any date in 2018, with value being "Wed, 21 Oct 2018 07:28:00 GMT".

+* This gives us an error message saying "I don't trust users who can be tracked".
+This can be resolved by adding a DNT header with the value 1, denoting that the user can't be tracked.

+* This gives us one more message "This website is only for people from Sweden", so we add a header for X-Forwarded-For, which shows the originating IP address.
+We will have to add an IP address from Sweden as the value, and it could be found on the web.

+* The error message this time is "You're in Sweden but you don't speak Swedish?", indicating that we will have to edit the header for language, that is, the Accept-Language header should be used with the value "sv-SE".
+This gives us the flag.